 ...and this Youtube channel homepage has more of your favourite songs.

-The government of China has put out a 600 billion dollar program to boost sustainability and environmental regulations, including strong incentives to build more nuclear power plants, which are far less polluting.
-The incentives also improve waste water treatment, and rubbish disposal.
-Hopefully they will also boost the cleanliness of the transportation sector, by increasing the use of electric or compressed air cars.
-Everything China does on an environmental scale will be a large scale experiment.
-The outcome is still surrounded by some doubt.
+China's government has put out a 600 billion dollar program to boost sustainability and environmental regulations, which includes incentives to build more nuclear power plants.
+Waste water treatment and rubbish disposal are also improved by the incentives.
+By using electric or compressed air cars, they'll also improve the cleanliness of the transportation sector.
+Everything China does on an environmental scale will be a big experiment.
+There's still some doubt about the outcome.
 But there is hope.

 Let me tell you about the Air Pollution situation in China .

 It's not pretty, but it's not hopeless either.

 Do you have concerns about air pollution in your area??

 Perhaps modelling air pollution will provide the answers to your question.